About The Event

 Arafat Awajan PSUT Jordan

-Dalila Chiadmi Mohammadia School of Engineers Morocco
+Dalila Chiadmid Mohammadia School of Engineers Morocco

 David Crombie EUAIN Network Netherlands